scala/scala3-example-project/README.md

 ## Usage

-This is a normal sbt project, you can compile code with `sbt compile` and run it with `sbt run`, `sbt console` will start a Dotty REPL.
+This is a normal sbt project.
+You can compile code with `sbt compile` and run it with `sbt run` or `sbt runMain <entryPoint>`.
+`sbt console` will start a Dotty REPL.

-You can run just one example from the `sbt console`, for example we can run `Typeclasses.test`:
+You can also execute just one example from the `sbt console` by evaluating the `test` method, for example we can run `Typeclasses.test`:

 ```
 $ sbt console